PavanRangani/docs/docs/prd/banking/funding-account.md

   - On click of `Edit`, opens the edit SLOA dialog.
   - On click of `Delete`, opens the delete confirmation.
 - Following fields are shown as Link in `Funding Account details`: `Bank / Company`
-  - On click, opens the company view dialog in same page.
+  - On click, opens the company view dialog on the same page.

-**Check Writing (ACH) tab**
+**Checkwriting (ACH) tab**
-- Check Writing details and EFTPS details shown in the `Check Writing (ACH)` tab.
+- Checkwriting details and EFTPS details are shown in the `Checkwriting (ACH)` tab.
-- Shows `Check Writing (ACH)` tab disabled until checkwriting switch is ON.
+- Shows `Checkwriting (ACH)` tab disabled until checkwriting switch is ON.
-- Shows proper message when Check Writing switch is OFF.
+- Shows proper message when the Checkwriting switch is OFF.
 - Shows proper message when EFTPS is OFF.
-- Following fields are shown as Link in `Check Writing (ACH)`: `DDA Bank` & `Tax ID Entity`
+- Following fields are shown as Link in `Checkwriting (ACH)`: `DDA Bank` & `Tax ID Entity`
-  - On click, opens the company view dialog or Entity view page in same page.
+  - On click, opens the company view dialog or Entity view page on the same page.

 ### UI Rule
 - [view dialog](https://drive.google.com/file/d/1ZFbAp7V0dx2Y6mrKD4oE0JNXhCkvG3i0/view?usp=sharing)

 - SLOA placeholder message: `No {SLOA type} Available`
-- Message when Check Writing switch is OFF: `Check Writing is disabled`
+- Message when Checkwriting switch is OFF: `Checkwriting is disabled`
 - Message when EFTPS is OFF: `EFTPS is disabled`

 ## Add SLOA
 ### System Rule
-- There is no uniqness in any SLOA.
+- There is no uniqueness in any SLOA.
 User can enter same data for multi time in one SLOA.
 - For `SLOA Wire (Investment)`, when user enters a new funding account, system will pull the latest value of `Bank name` & `Account Number`.

 ### UX Rule
 - Can be added from the View dialog.
-- Each SLOA can be added seperately.
+- Each SLOA can be added separately.
-- User can enter more than one records under each SLOA.
+- User can enter more than one record under each SLOA.
-- For `SLOA Wire (Investment)`, if LP fund has no `Bank` or `Accout Number` available, shows error message in the `Fund` field.
+- For `SLOA Wire (Investment)`, if LP fund has no `Bank` or `Account Number` available, shows error message in the `Fund` field.
 [See this]

 ### UI Rule
 - [Add SLOA Wire (General)](https://drive.google.com/file/d/1wGHgAPwGCdU_mxVKelKnq3ik-Q9QGXnV/view?usp=sharing)